 - We offer computer skills training to District workers and the community around Kasese town

-- We manage Kasese District website and other on line services like; Kasese Online news, Kasese online discussion group, Kasese CSOs Information portal, Kasese Electronic Library, Kasese official emails.
+- We manage Kasese District website and other district e-Platforms like; Kasese Online news, Kasese online discussion group, Kasese Electronic Library and District official emails.

 These can be accessed on the following links